19hours/sg-statutes/Acts/Presidential Elections Act.md

 [11/2010]

-Chapter 4

-—
+Division 4 —

-Excuse for Corrupt and Illegal Practice
+Excuse for Corrupt and

+Illegal Practice

+[Act 6 of 2017 wef 01/04/2017]

 ### Report exonerating candidate in certain cases of corrupt and illegal practice by agents